'I hit breaking point in mental health journey'

 Mehaffey is set to launch a blog to encourage others to talk about their mental health and said the response to a message she posted on social media made her realise it "could really make a difference".

-"It was overwhelming how many people messaged to say they were struggling and they had been going through the same thing.
+"It was overwhelming how many people messaged to say they were struggling and they had been going through the same thing," she said.

 "I never spoke to anyone.
 As soon as I lost my dad, if someone came up to me and said 'I'm sorry for your loss', I almost shut down and was like, 'how are you?'.